This posts describes a mental model I use for thinking about the different attributes of a software system, both its features and its qualities.

 In my mind, non-functional requirements are distinct from quality attributes.
 But some software attributes span both categories.

 Consider security.
 A system may have an NFR that sensitive data be encrypted in transit.
-The categories of data deemed to be sensitive would be agreed with the software owner, normally.
+The categories of data deemed to be sensitive would, normally, be agreed with the product owner.
 But it should not be necessary to have NFRs covering the validation and sanitizing of user input.
 It’s just good coding standards to protect software services from SQL injection and other common attack vectors.

-The boundary between internally-facing quality attributes and externally-facing operational constraints can be a little fuzzy.
+This example demonstrates that the boundary between internally-facing quality attributes and externally-facing operational constraints can be a little fuzzy.
 One way to think about the partition is between runtime qualities and static qualities.
-Qualities that are observable at runtime, like performance and accessibility, should be treated as operational constraints and specified as NFRs.
-Qualities that are embedded in the static structure of the code and configuration of the system, such as testability and scalability, should be the sole responsibility of the technical people.
+Qualities that are observable at runtime, like performance and accessibility, should – aa a general rule – be treated as operational constraints and specified as NFRs.
+Qualities that are embedded in the static structure of the code and configuration of a system, such as testability and scalability, should be the sole responsibility of the technical people.

 An alternative guiding principle is that if a design choice is relevant to the owner or users of a system, it should be included in the system’s specification.
 For example, I would specify any solutions implemented to mitigate the risks of denial of service attacks, since such solutions will show up in the system’s behavior.
 Rate limiting, for example, has an impact on users.

-Objectives such as operability and supportability are somewhat fuzzy, but since they are relevant to both the owner and users of a system, they should be specified, even if only in vague terms.
+Some objectives such as operability and supportability are difficult to specify in measurable ways.
+But if they are relevant to users and non-technical stakeholders, such objectives should be specified, even if only in vague terms.

 If in doubt, specify quality requirements, even if the acceptance criteria are somewhat generic!